Code-Institute-Submissions/first_edition/README.md

 told due to time constraints it probably wouldn't be worth adding this feature.

 **Having a visually appealing star rating system:** I actually made an attempt at making this as you can see in my commits.
 However the data needed to be posted through javascripts AJAX.
 This had proven to be problematic as I couldn't find a way to post the products id through AJAX, so I had to scrap the system due to time constrains for a visually less appealing rating system.
+I later realised near the end of my project that I could have used javascripts template literals to pass through the product id, but by then it was too late to implement fully.
 Otherwise, the functionality is very similiar.